wp-plugins/digishop/readme.txt

 == Description ==

 DigiShop is a WordPress plugin which allows you to setup your e-store and start selling your digital products such as e-books, reports in minutes.
-It adds a buy now button which connects to PayPal to accept the payment.
+It adds a simple buy now button which sends your customer to PayPal to complete the payment and after that he/she is returned to your site.

 = Demo =